dionarodrigues/diogorodrigues.dev/blog/2020-06-23-how-to-become-a-great-front-end-developer.en.md

 featuredImage: '/assets/img/blog/how-to-become-a-great-front-end-developer.jpg'
 ---

 I‘ll share with you some key points to improve your technical skills based on my experience as a front-end developer and some great references I've found on that.
-Btw, you may have already seen this [front-end RoadMap](https://roadmap.sh/frontend) created by [Kamranahmedse](https://twitter.com/kamranahmedse).
+Btw, you may have already seen this [front-end RoadMap](https://roadmap.sh/frontend) created by [Kamran Ahmed](https://twitter.com/kamranahmedse).
 It's one of my favorite references.

 Always remember: you need to practice a lot, instead of just reading the theory.
 And here are just a few tips you can use to find your own path, I mean, there is not just one way to achieve your successful career as a developer.
 Let's go?